-Ever since the driverless vehicles have been publicly developed and discussed, in terms of iHVI different concepts have been proposed for the redesign for the interior and related rider experience.
-The iHVI is very closely related to the level of automation of the autonomous vehicle (AV).
+Ever since the driverless vehicles have been publicly developed and discussed, different concepts have been proposed for the redesign for the interior and related rider experience in terms of iHVI. iHVI is very closely related to the level of automation of the autonomous vehicle (AV).
 If the vehicle operates on SAE level 5, both manufacturers and passengers might completely rethink the way time is spent in an AV.

 When envisioning a future with, say, robotaxis, one has to solve challenges associated with both external and internal HVI.
 External HVI is required not only for unambiguous interaction with other road users.
-It starts with a rider ordering a car, identifying the correct vehicle around the pick-up site and safely negotiating the pick-up procedure.
+It starts with the rider ordering a car, identifying the correct vehicle around the pick-up site and safely negotiating the pick-up procedure.
 Once inside the vehicle, the riders are used to relying on interactions with human drivers to customize their service experience.
-In a robotaxi, the iHVI design is expected to not only ensure the same quality ride experience but to allow for higher customizability in terms of e.g., comfort, route selection, driving style, and drop-off locations.
+In a robotaxi, the iHVI design is expected to not only a ride experience of the same quality, but to allow for higher customizability in terms of comfort, route selection, driving style, and drop-off locations.